Current Low Water Status: Return to Normal Conditions

 Level I Low Water Condition: This level is primarily a warning based on early indication of potential water supply problems.
 As a result, the focus is on voluntary conservation of water.

 Level II Low Water Condition: This level indicates a potentially serious problem.
 As a result, the conservation of water is extended to restrictions on non-essential uses.

-Indicates a failure of the water supply to meet demand - Key focus is on conservation, regulation and enforcement of non-essential uses
+Level III Low Water Condition: This level indicates a failure of the water supply to meet demand.
+As a result, the focus is on conservation, regulation and enforcement of non-essential uses.

 Essential Uses consist of water uses which deal with human life and health; a reasonable supply of water for drinking and sanitation, health care and public institutions (wastewater treatment, fire protection, schools and power generation) as well as water required for basic ecological functions

 Important Uses consist of uses important for social and economic well being and would include activities critical to industry, commercial operations and agriculture